martinbarge/martin-barge/aboutme.md

 ### my history

+To be honest, I'd rather
+write poems for a
+living than work
+with technology,
+but that's not the way

+the biscuit crumbles.
+I avoided the American word
+Cookie, because
-To be honest, I'd rather write poems for a living than work with technology, but that's not the way the biscuit crumbles - I've avoided the American word Cookie, because like a lot of people these days,
+like a lot of people these days,
 I fear we are losing the old ways.